PMI Knowledge base

 Objective

-• Access to the Budget & forecast module
+• Access to the Budget & Forecast module.

-• Forecast periods must be unlocked for the months you plan
+• Forecast periods must be unlocked for the months you plan to update.

 Estimated time to complete